The Lord’s Prayer Is More – “Praying in the Reign”

 Just as I remembered, Bruce is still very intelligent, still good with words, and still very kind.
 I’m grateful to connect with him again (even if one-sided this time) through this book.

 “So I ditched the word ‘dependent’ for ‘desperate.’
 If someone is desperate for something, they have to have it.
 They can’t survive without it.
 The Psalmist says, ‘As the deer pants for streams of water, so my soul pants for you, O God’ (42:1).
 We are more than dependent upon God; we are desperate for Him.”

 * ~ *

 “Typically in our speech (if not in our thinking), we reserve the phrase, ‘God answered our prayers,’ for those times when God has brought about the results we desired.
-We mean well by such a statement.
-We mean to bring glory to our Father and recognize what He has done.
-But the truth is that these words can be a poor way of expressing our understanding of prayer as well as God’s work.
-It can also crush the spirits of others, because it sounds as if we’re saying He hasn’t answered the prayers of those who didn’t get the results they desired.
-That we mean no such thing isn’t the point.”
+But these words can be a poor way of expressing our understanding of prayer as well as God’s work.
+It can also crush the spirits of others, because it sounds as if we’re saying He hasn’t answered the prayers of those who didn’t get the results they desired.”

 * ~ *